 Carrie Gabriel, MS, RDN, clues us in on the best foods to eat for hormone balance.

 When we think about hormones, we often immediately think of reproductive health.
 But they’re not just heavily involved in keeping the reproductive system functioning: Hormones can affect your mood, stress levels, appetite, and overall health.
 If our hormones are off balance, we might feel more fatigued than usual.
-Even further, we might experience irregular bowel movements to irregular menstrual cycles, heightened stress, and general irritability.
+Even further, we might experience anything from irregular bowel movements to irregular menstrual cycles, heightened stress, and general irritability.
 Yikes!

 Many of us don’t think about turning to food first as a remedy for hormonal issues; too often, we tend to steer toward medication.
 And unfortunately, hormone production isn’t something we can directly control.

 Consider adding some of these hormone-friendly foods into your daily diet to keep your mind and body functioning at optimal levels.

 Nutrient-rich complex and high-fiber carbohydrates are ideal foods for hormone balance because they help stabilize blood sugar and reduce cortisol levels.
 Fiber doesn’t break down in the body, and since it doesn’t convert to sugar, fiber can’t raise blood sugar levels like other carbs can.